Skip to main content

 Send HTTP GraphQL Request

-Executes GraphQL query on a provided URL.
+Executes GraphQL query on provided URL.

 ParameterDescription